 Zombies have gained popularity during a time where terrorism is rife, and much of the world seems ever more out of control.
 The popular monsters of the hour are an analogy for the genuine ‘monstrum’ of reality.

-In THE REAPERS ARE THE ANGELS by Alden Bell we invited into the story of a fifteen-year-old teenager called Temple and her journey across America where she encounters other survivors of a post-apocalyptic zombie outbreak.
+In THE REAPERS ARE THE ANGELS by Alden Bell, we’re invited into the story of a fifteen-year-old teenager called Temple and her journey across America, where she encounters other survivors of a post-apocalyptic zombie outbreak.
 Temple has never known a world any different — the outbreak happened so long ago there are people born after the disaster.
 The slugs, as she calls them, still inhabit the earth, but the art of existing in a world of zombies is only one small step on the road to survival.
 Constantly running from responsibility, preferring to be alone, and accountable for and only to herself in a brutal world, Temple stumbles across others who affect her life in myriad ways.
 Some she struggles to leave and doesn’t always succeed.

 My main issues with the book, though, involve grammar and style.
-The story uses an omniscient voice that led it to feel as if I was sitting down being told Temple’s adventure by someone sitting around a campfire.
-Unfortunately, it left me somewhat cold as if the fire wasn’t lit.
+The story uses an omniscient voice that led it to feel as if I was sitting down being told about Temple’s adventure by someone sitting around a campfire.
+Unfortunately, it left me somewhat cold, as if the fire wasn’t lit.
 I can also forgive the use of ‘of’ in place of ‘have’ in speech (as in “I could of left yesterday”) but not in narration.
 And last, there are no speech marks.
 Not a single one.
-The entire book is ‘told’ including all the conversations.
+The entire book is ‘told’, including all the conversations.
 I’ll be the first to say it’s nice to find a writer pushing barriers and breaking rules, but I could see no need to avoid the use of speech marks, particularly if this book is YA, which surely calls for the best use of punctuation and grammar.
 I can only give the book a three, maybe three and a half out of five.
 It’s not bad — it just rather perplexed me.
-I can see many will love this story, but for me the style never quite gelled.
+I can see many will love this story, but for me the style never quite gels.

 Despite these faults, as I’ve already stated, it’s a book I remember and haven’t yet given away.
 Alden Bell appears to have written only one other novel, Exit Kingdom, which I may check out.